 Hendon industrial area

-Chemicals from historical industrial and commercial activities that have contaminated the groundwater in portions of Hendon, Royal Park, Seaton and Albert Park include volatile petroleum and chlorinated hydrocarbons including trichloroethene (TCE), dichloroethene (DCE), and vinyl chloride (VC).
-Other chemicals include metals and nitrates identified from sites additionally investigated in the area.
+Chemicals from historical industrial and commercial activities that have contaminated the groundwater in portions of Hendon, Royal Park, Seaton and Albert Park include volatile petroleum and chlorinated hydrocarbons including trichloroethene (TCE), tetrachloroethene (PCE), dichloroethene (DCE), and vinyl chloride (VC).
+Other chemicals identified by the investigations undertaken in the area include metals and nitrate.

-The EPA has established a Groundwater Prohibition Area (GPA) on the extraction of bore water to ensure residents are protected now and well into the future.
+The EPA established a Groundwater Prohibition Area (GPA) to prohibit the extraction of bore water in 2019 to ensure residents are protected now and into the future from contaminated groundwater.

 - August 2019 | Groundwater Prohibition Area determination report